hiroyukioya/esTT_spike/README.md

-# ESTT Project: Electrical Stimulation Recording of Human Brain and Single-Unit Analysis of Spike Activity
+# ESTT Project: Electrical Stimulation and Recording of Human Brain: Single-Unit Analysis of Spiking Activity

 ## Overview